genital-autonomy-collective/genital-autonomy-collective.github.io/source/index.md

-Genital Autonomy in short is the right to be free from any non-consensual genital alteration surgeries as a minor or coerced adult including [intersex] 'corrective' surgeries, male and female circumcision.
-These are also known as IGM, MGM and FGM respectively.
+Genital Autonomy in short is the right to be free from any non-consensual genital alteration surgeries as a minor or coerced adult including [intersex] 'corrective' surgeries, male circumcision, and female circumcision.
+These are also known as intersex genital mutilation(IGM), male genital mutilation(MGM), and female genital mutilation(FGM) respectively.

 [intersex]: https://interactadvocates.org/faq/